bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

         }
     ]
     ```
-Let's now find the purchases made by the user with the id `2`
+Let's now find purchases made by the user with the id `2`
 within the timeframe between 1 and 3
 (remember that the bound is exclusive).
 ```graphql